MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 ---

 > [!NOTE]
-> You create an Azure SQL server with SQL authentication disabled for security considerations.
-Only Microsoft Entra ID is used to authenticate to the server.
+> This article disables SQL authentication disabled to illustrate security best practices.
+Microsoft Entra ID is used to authenticate the connection to the server.
 If you need to enable SQL authentication, see [az sql server create](/cli/azure/sql/server#az-sql-server-create) for more information.

 ## Create a service connection in AKS with Service Connector